LvdT/chowdown/_recipes/black-olive-pate.md

 - olive oil

 directions:
-- Wash the capers and put them in a blender together with the olives, tuna, anchovies, and garlic.
+- Wash the capers and put them in a blender together with the olives, tuna, anchovies, and garlic
-- Start blending and slowly add the oil as needed, in order to get a soft, but not runny, cream.
+- Start blending and slowly add the oil as needed, in order to get a soft, but not runny, cream

 ---